vygr/ChrysaLisp/docs/DIARY.md

 values, but it gives us the ability to call the `:hash` method of any object and get back a value we can use.

-Subclasses `override` this method to provide better support for the type of object of the subclass.
+Subclasses `:override` this method to provide better support for the type of object of the subclass.
 For example a very important one is for `str` and `sym` objects, the core of the ChrysaLisp environment system.

-The method override, which happens to be `final` in this case, is defined in the `class/str/class.inc` file.
+The method override, which happens to be `:final` in this case, is defined in the `class/str/class.inc` file.

 ```vdu